 One-half mile from the Falls of the Delaware River, nobleman Thomas Barclay’s 1765 Georgian mansion known as Summerseat once served as Washington’s headquarters.
 Declaration of Independence and Constitution signers Robert Morris (“Financier of the Revolution”) and George Clymer were subsequent owners of this National Historic Site.

-The home of William Penn, known as Pennsbury Manor, was lost to posterity through neglect; but has been restored.
-Painstaking research went into its restoration, and today the prim-fronted, three-storied, brick manor-house, rebuilt on the original foundations, stands once more on the point of land formed by the Delaware River between Morrisville and Bristol.
+The home of William Penn, known as Pennsbury Manor, was lost to posterity through neglect, but has been restored.
+Painstaking research went into its restoration.
+Today, the prim-fronted, three-storied, brick manor-house stands once more.
+Built on the original foundations, it remains on the point of land formed by the Delaware River between Morrisville and Bristol.